 Our fees are straightforward – we charge £500 + VAT per half day session (4 hours).
 Most workplace mediations will require at least 2 half day sessions if they are to be successful.

-If a dispute is particularly deep seated, then additional days/meetings can be inserted where necessary at a cost of £500.00 per half day session.
+If a dispute is particularly deep seated, then additional days/meetings can be inserted where necessary at a discounted cost of £300.00 per half day session.

 Telephone or online mediation is available at a rate of £100.00 per hour per party.